 Add the cooled, toasted bread to a food processor and pulse until fine.

 Add the walnuts, salt, pepper, oregano, and parsley, then pulse again until combined.
-You're looking for a crumbly texture, not a paste.
+You're aiming for a crumbly texture here, not a paste.

 Cook the Pasta